Daveonwave/ErNESTO-DT/README.md

     │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── features       <- Scripts to turn load data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── electrical         <- Scripts to train electrical and then use trained electrical to make │   │   │                 predictions
     │   │   ├── predict_model.py
     │   │   └── train_model.py